getodk/docs/shared-src/docs-tech-guide.rst

    .. _join-slack:

    Slack is a popular chat platform.
-   The Open Data Kit contributor community uses Slack to discuss development, plan work, and generally keep in touch.
+   The ODK contributor community uses Slack to discuss development, plan work, and generally keep in touch.
    If you have a question about how to contribute to ODK Docs, or any other ODK project,